schildner/udacity-azure-course-project2/README.md

 The algorithm is based on pre-trained sklearn ML model for Boston area.

 ## Project Plan
-<TODO: Project Plan

-* A link to a Trello board for the project: https://trello.com/b/2bKbpU9v/udacity-azure-course-project-2
+* A link to a Trello board for the project: [Udacity Azure Course Project 2](https://trello.com/b/2bKbpU9v/udacity-azure-course-project-2)
-* A link to a spreadsheet that includes the original and final project plan>
+* A link to a spreadsheet that includes the original and final project plan: [Spreadsheet on Google Drive](https://docs.google.com/spreadsheets/d/1VvhKAVZM7I1qVYufkkjYf5vR3nBcCQtji21aupZyXik/edit?usp=sharing)

 ## Instructions